 Figure 2: Stresses of panel for buckling assessment 3.3.3 Boundary conditions Buckling load cases 1, 2, 5 or 6 of Ch 6, Sec 3, Tab 2 are to be applied to the buckling panel under evaluation, depending on the stress distribution and geometry of openings.
 If the actual boundary conditions are significantly different from simple support condition, another case in Ch 6, Sec 3, Tab 2 can be applied.
 3.3.4 Safety factor The safety factor for the buckling and ultimate strength assessment of the plate is to be taken equal to 1.0.
-3.4 Deflection of primary supporting members The maximum relative deflection between the double bottom and the forward (or afterward) transverse bulkhead obtained from the FE analysis is not to exceed the following criteria: $$\delta{\max} \leq \frac{\ell_i}{150}$$ where:
+3.4 Deflection of primary supporting members The relative deflection, δ{max} , in mm, in the outer bottom plate obtained by FEA is not to exceed the following criteria: RCN 1 (effective from 1 July 2009) $$\delta{\max} \leq \frac{\ell_i}{150}$$ where: